koelslaw/documentation/topics/rocknsm2-4-0/RHEL/sensordeploy.md

    `es_node_name: "{{ ansible_hostname }}"` to `{{ inventory_hostname }}`
   - comment out the step `update-suricata source index` in the file `/usr/share/rock/roles/suricata/tasks/main.yml`

-- Run `sudo ./rock ssh-config` to setup ssh on all the host you will use for the deployment.
+- Run `sudo ./rock ssh-config` to setup ssh on all the hosts you will use for the deployment.
 It uses the host from the previously created `host.ini`.
-Or jsut log into each machine.
+Or just log into each machine.

 - Disable/move the local repo to make sure everything comes from the mounted iso if it is already present.
 ```